Erendrood/PlaymakerActions/README.md

 ## Set Parent 3
 There were 2 versions of set parent already.
 Uses another method, which was suggested by Unity when setting parent inside canvas.
 Better use the other versions, unless you got the same issue.
 [PM Forum Post](http://hutonggames.com/playmakerforum/index.php?topic=19470)

+## Set Platform Effector 2D
+The action to set almost everything in a Platform Effector 2D.
+To add/remove from Collider Mask, use Platform Effector 2D Collider Mask action. (from Ecosystem).

 ## Set Rigid Body Type 2D
 Allows to change Body Type and Simulated parameters of a Rigidbody 2D, e.g. from dynamic to kinematic and back.
 [PM Forum Post](http://hutonggames.com/playmakerforum/index.php?topic=19487)